-In September 2018, Kunsthal Charlottenborg presents the first big exhibition with Alicja Kwade for a Danish audience, and the exhibition is curated by former partner Marie Nipper and produced by Creator Projects.
+In September 2018, Kunsthal Charlottenborg presented the first big exhibition with Alicja Kwade for a Danish audience.
+The exhibition was curated by Marie Nipper and Creator Projects assisted in production and project management.

 The Polish-born artist Alicja Kwade has over the past decade gained global attention and a prominent place on the international contemporary art scene.